K-Dense-AI/claude-skills-mcp/docs/api.md

 ---

-## Tool 1: `search_skills`
+## Tool 1: `find_helpful_skills`

-**Purpose**: Search and discover relevant Claude Agent Skills using semantic similarity.
+**Purpose**: Find the most helpful skill for any task using semantic similarity.

 ### Description

-Search and discover proven Claude Agent Skills that provide expert guidance for your tasks.
-Use this tool whenever you're starting a new task, facing a coding challenge, or need specialized techniques.
-Returns highly relevant skills with complete implementation guides, code examples, and best practices ranked by relevance.
+Always call this tool FIRST whenever the question requires any domain-specific knowledge beyond common sense or simple recall.
+Use it at task start, regardless of the task and whether you are sure about the task, It performs semantic search over a curated library of proven skills and returns ranked candidates with step-by-step guidance and best practices.
+Do this before any searches, coding, or any other actions as this will inform you about the best approach to take.

 ### When to Use